 Reanalysis data are being used by a wide range of applications: monitoring climate change, research, education, policy-making and business, in sectors such as renewable energy and agriculture.
 ERA5 is a very popular dataset among users of the C3S Climate Data Store.
-It forms the basis for monthly C3S climate bulletins and is also used in the World Meteorological Organization's annual assessment of the State of the Climate presented at the Conference of the Parties of the United Nations Framework Convention on Climate Change (UNFCCC).
+It forms the basis for monthly C3S climate bulletins and is used in the World Meteorological Organization (WMO) assessment of the State of the Climate in Europe, which is published annually by the WMO and C3S.
+Reanalysis is also used to train machine learning models to predict the weather.